Xalalau/backdoor-shield/README.md

 ## Scan Logs

 Each scan log is stored in **data/backdoor-shield**.
-They divide the results into risk groups that are displayed together during the detection or in order in the saved file.
+They divide the results into risk groups that are displayed together during the detection or by order in the saved file.

 <details><summary>Console</summary>
 <p>